 The recommended two-tier proxy architecture hosts the presentation and object tiers on a cluster of WebLogic Server instances.
 This cluster can be deployed either on a single machine or on multiple separate machines.

-The Servlet/Object layer differs from the combined-tier cluster described inin that it does not provide static HTTP content to application clients.
+The Servlet/Object layer differs from the combined-tier cluster described in Recommended Basic Architecture, in that it does not provide static HTTP content to application clients.

 You can also use a bank of Web servers as the front-end to a pair of WebLogic Server clusters that host the presentation and object tiers.
-This architecture is shown in the following figure.
+This architecture is shown in Figure 9-5, below.

-This architecture provides the same benefits (and the same limitations) as the.
-It differs only insofar as the web tier is placed on a separate bank of Web servers that utilize WebLogic proxy plug-ins.
+This architecture provides the same benefits (and the same limitations) as the Recommended Multi-Tier Architecture.
+It differs only insofar as the Web tier is placed on a separate bank of Web servers that utilize WebLogic proxy plug-ins.